Skip to content

 OpenAIOPENAI_API_KEYDirect access to GPT models.
 Get a key at platform.openai.com.

-When multiple API keys are set, pwnkit uses this priority:
+When multiple provider credentials are set, pwnkit uses this priority:

-Only one key is needed.
+Only one provider credential is needed.
 If you set multiple, the highest-priority one is used.

 Terminal window